yl2/CDS/README.md

 - defaultExpo.R calculates the default exposure of a CDS contract
 - getDates.R get a set of dates relevant for CDS calculation
 - price.R calculates the price of a CDS contract
+- CS10.R calculates the change in value of a CDS contract when its spread increases by 10%.

 SNAC
 - Standard CDS contract specification [http://www.cdsmodel.com/assets/cds-model/docs/Standard%20CDS%20Contract%20Specification.pdf](http://www.cdsmodel.com/assets/cds-model/docs/Standard%20CDS%20Contract%20Specification.pdf)